yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

            inc (Node x l r) = Node (x+1) (inc l) (inc r)
 </code>
 </div>
-Another way to create this tree is to use an higher order function.
+Another way to create this tree is to use a higher order function.
 This function should be similar to `map`, but should work on `BinTree` instead of list.
 Here is such a function: